fabacab/awesome-cybersecurity-blueteam/README.md

 - [PowerForensics](https://github.com/Invoke-IR/PowerForensics) - All in one PowerShell-based platform to perform live hard disk forensic analysis.
 - [rastrea2r](https://github.com/rastrea2r/rastrea2r) - Multi-platform tool for triaging suspected IOCs on many endpoints simultaneously and that integrates with antivirus consoles.
 - [Redline](https://www.fireeye.com/services/freeware/redline.html) - Freeware endpoint auditing and analysis tool that provides host-based investigative capabilities, offered by FireEye, Inc.
+- [ThreatHunting](https://github.com/olafhartong/ThreatHunting) - Splunk app that contains numerous dashboards and over a hundred reports that will help you enable hunting indicators, allowing you to investigate them further.

 ## Threat intelligence

 See also [awesome-threat-intelligence](https://github.com/hslatman/awesome-threat-intelligence).

 - [AttackerKB](https://attackerkb.com/) - Free and public crowdsourced vulnerability assessment platform to help prioritize high-risk patch application and combat vulnerability fatigue.
+- [AIL Framework](https://github.com/CIRCL/AIL-framework) - Modular framework to analyse potential information leaks from unstructured data sources like pastes from Pastebin or similar services or unstructured data streams.
+It is flexible and can be extended to support other functionalities to mine or process sensitive information (e.g. data leak prevention).
 - [DATA](https://github.com/hadojae/DATA) - Credential phish analysis and automation tool that can accept suspected phishing URLs directly or trigger on observed network traffic containing such a URL.
 - [Forager](https://github.com/opensourcesec/Forager) - Multi-threaded threat intelligence gathering built with Python3 featuring simple text-based configuration and data storage for ease of use and data portability.
 - [GRASSMARLIN](https://github.com/nsacyber/GRASSMARLIN) - Provides IP network situational awareness of industrial control systems (ICS) and Supervisory Control and Data Acquisition (SCADA) by passively mapping, accounting for, and reporting on your ICS/SCADA network topology and endpoints.